djordjepmihajlovic/Machine-Learning-Species-Analysis/README.md

     * generate top species continent analysis:

+    To obtain the species' most common continent run create_df_continent.py.
+Dataframe is then saved into a .csv file.

+    The top_species_analysis.py file does a similar procedure but only creates a file with the species with 2000 data points in the training data.
+What we denominated as the "top species".

     * generate 8 feature data:

     To generate the 8 feature data by extracting from the data available from WorldClim run 'species_distribution_analysis.py' as: